Culture is shifting rapidly.

 People are still searching for truth and meaning.

 The church is responding and innovating faster than ever before.
 The message is constant, but our approach always changes.

 We all want to reach more people for Jesus.
 Church growth is a “basic instinct” for church leaders.
-That’s a New Testament principle, not a fad.
-However, church growth without church health is asking for trouble Click To Tweet .
+Church growth is a “basic instinct” for church leaders; however, church growth without church health is short-term thinking.